 The Facade Commission: Carol Bove

-It has just been announced that Carol Bove has been commissioned to create new sculptures for The Met Fifth Avenue’s facade niches, the second in a new series of site-specific commissions for the exterior of the Museum.
-Debuting September 9, 2020, The Facade Commission: Carol Bove takes place during the Museum’s 150th anniversary, and will be on view through March 2021.
+It has been announced that Carol Bove has been commissioned to create new sculptures for The Met Fifth Avenue’s facade niches, the second in a new series of site-specific commissions for the exterior of the Museum.
+Debuting in 2021, The Facade Commission: Carol Bove takes place during the Museum’s 150th anniversary.

 The second artist in this series of commissions for the exterior of the museum, “Bove’s keen attunement to art history and the legacies of modernist and minimalist sculpture will make for a fascinating contrast with the Facade,” says Max Hollein, Director of The Met.